cartografa/cartografa/README.md

 A developer (and illustrator 🎨) from Argentina.

-I’m currently finishing a Full Stack Web Development Bootcamp with Node.js while learning React ✨.
+I’m currently finishing a Full Stack Web Development Bootcamp with Node.js while deepening my knowledge of React.
 I'm also progressing towards completing my Bachelor of Computer Science.

-I looooove animations, design and game development and I'm interested in libraries such as three.js and GSAP.
+My interests include animation, design, game development and reading ✨.

 ------------

+I'm open to work!
 You can reach me here 📧 carolinasantamaria.dev@gmail.com

 <!---